vives-backendprogramming/spring-boot-backend-course/lesson-11-testing/README.md

         CreatePizzaRequest request = new CreatePizzaRequest(
                 "Integration Test Pizza",
                 new BigDecimal("13.50"),
-                "This pizza was created during an integration test" );
+                "This pizza was created during an integration test", true,
+                null
+        );

         // When - Create pizza